JoshuaBog09/OffShoreWind_Project/README.md

 ## Getting started
 First clone the repository using: <br>
 ``git clone https://github.com/JoshuaBog09/OffShoreWind_Project.git`` (bash)<br>
-or ``gh repo clone JoshuaBog09/OffShoreWind_Project`` (GitHub CLI) and then start up a clean virtual environment of your choice.
+or ``gh repo clone JoshuaBog09/OffShoreWind_Project`` (GitHub CLI) and then start up a clean virtual environment of your choice(python 3.9 should be used).
 Afterwards install the following dependencies using pip.<br>
 ```
 pip install matplotlib
 pip install numpy